mrasola/keskustelufoorumi/documentation/UserStories.md

 - Do the "Read messages" operations from above
 - Click "Delete" button at the bottom of the page
 - Message will be deleted right away and completely!
+- Relevant SQL: DELETE FROM message WHERE message.id=message_id;

 #### Logged in as admin